Transport in France: getting around by car, bus, rail and air

 Public transport in France is, by and large, very good.
 Train and air transport in particular are tremendous, linking the entire country, the rest of Europe and, indeed, the world.

 France has a very strong transport system, not only linking the entire country – but also the rest of Europe.

-There will usually be a train station in every major town, and you will be able to access a wealth of information online (and in English!) to help you learn the best ways to navigate them.
+There will usually be a train station in every major town.
+You will be able to access a wealth of information online (and in English!) to help you learn the best ways to navigate them.
 The best ones to look at are SNCF and Voyages-SNCF.
-Some towns still have the tram system.
-Montpellier, for example, has an overground tram network with each one coloured according to the route, and you can buy tickets easily at the tram stops.
-Toulouse, Lyon, Bordeaux, Orleans and many more towns also have similar systems.

 Airways in France

-What may surprise you is the sheer number of airports there are in France: 170 in total across the country; this is the highest density in Europe.
+What may surprise you is the sheer number of airports there are in France: 170 in total across the country.
+This is the highest density in Europe.
 There are 358,000 inhabitants in France per airport – compared to the 1.2million inhabitants per airport in the UK.
-In most major expat locations, you will find there are at least five airports; Normandy, for example, is served by Caen, Deauville, Rouen, Le Havre and Cherbourg, while Languedoc-Roussillon has Carcassonne, Beziers, Montpellier, Perpignan and Toulouse.
+In most major expat locations, you will find there are at least five airports.
+Normandy, for example, has Caen, Deauville, Rouen, Le Havre and Cherbourg, while Languedoc-Roussillon has Carcassonne, Beziers, Montpellier, Perpignan and Toulouse.
 With new routes between the UK and France opening up all the time, you really are spoilt for choice when it comes to flying anywhere in the country.

 France has the highest density of airports in Europe, with 358,000 inhabitants per airport.